 In short, because it’s doing very well.
 Firstly, the eCommerce environment that Etsy occupies is absolutely thriving.
-By the end of 2020, overall global sales are expected to total $4.9 trillion, and more than 2.14 billion people worldwide are expected to buy goods and services online.
+In 2021, the overall global eCommerce sales are expected to total $4.9 trillion, and more than 2.14 billion people worldwide are expected to buy goods and services online.

 Pros of Choosing to Work With Etsy?

 Etsy emerged on the eCommerce scene back in 2005.
 It was able to distinguish itself from other eCommerce giants like Shopify, eBay, ect., by orienting itself as a more neighborly option.
 Etsy is renowned for catering more toward a close-knit farmer’s market feel, rather than giant retailers slinging massive volumes of products in a similar setting to traditional, in-house vendors.

 By focusing more on artistic goods, crafting supplies, and vintage items, Etsy separates itself – providing an outlet for difficult-to-find and niche products, for example, by selling stickers on Etsy with a specific fanbase in mind.
 There’s also a large made-to-order market, serving the needs of especially personalization-oriented individuals.